Chris Holmes (DJ): Mid-career

 In 2009 Holmes contributed to a remake of The Velvet Underground & Nico as part of Beck's Record Club with noted producer Nigel Godrich and others.
 Holmes introduced Godrich to the DJ software Serato, which became "very important" to his production approach.

 From 2008 to 2011, Holmes was part of Ashtar Command, an indie rock band composed of him and former Filter guitarist Brian Liesegang.
 Their album American Sunshine was put out on Holmes’ Privateer label and Shepard Fairey’s Obey imprint.
 It features Joshua Radin, Taylor Hanson, Har Mar Superstar, Alex Ebert, Rachael Yamagata, Priscilla Ahn, and Z Berg.

 In 2011, Holmes formed DJ collective The Embassy with DJ Ana Calderon.
 It includes Brie Larson, Questlove, Godrich, Thom Yorke, and Win Butler.

 Recent

 After hearing him deejay in South America, Paul McCartney requested that Holmes do something before McCartney's own Friday set at the Coachella Festival in 2009.
 Holmes created a mix of old Beatles covers along with McCartney's fan favorite "Temporary Secretary".

 Holmes has worked with immersive technology company Cosm to create audio-visual experience “The Journey Within” in Los Angeles.
-The 87-foot-diameter 12K LED dome is located in Hollywood Park’s retail district.
+The 87-foot-diameter 12K LED dome is located in Hollywood Park's retail district.
 The 65,000-square-foot facility will be able to host up to 1,700 guests.

-Holmes co-produced a Devo documentary, DEVO, directed by Chris Smith, which premiered at the Sundance Film Festival in January 2024.
+Holmes co-produced a Devo documentary, Devo, directed by Chris Smith, which premiered at the Sundance Film Festival in January 2024.
+The film was nominated for Best Music Film at the 68th Annual Grammy Awards.

+Personal

+Holmes is married and is based in Los Angeles, California.